 Before you fly:

-- Go to ovosim.com/destinations
+- Go to ovosim.com/esim/world-cup

 - Use code WORLDCUP15 for 15% off

-- Save your QR code screenshots
+- Save your QR code screenshot

 - Settings → Cellular → Add eSIM → scan QR code